maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 *Maybe the bar plot of count over the years with the different groups stacked.

 ### Where are the different groups most prevalent?
 We plotted all terrorism incidents from 1970 until 2020 for Mali, Burkina Faso and Niger.
-Each point is sized by the number of deaths and colored by the affiliated terror organisation.
+Each point is sized by the number of deaths and colored by the select option.
 Hovering over a point shows more details on that attack.
-Clicking once on a terror group in the legend will hide/unhide it from the map, while double clicking will isolate only this group.
+Clicking once on an entry in the legend will hide/unhide it from the map, while double clicking will isolate only this group.

 <html>
 <head>